-I do this manually each week, collating tweets I made at twitter.com/disquiet, my public notebook.
-Some tweets pop up (in expanded form) on Disquiet.com sooner.
+I do this manually each Saturday, collating most of the tweets I made the past week at twitter.com/disquiet, which I think of as my public notebook.
+Some tweets pop up in expanded form or otherwise on Disquiet.com sooner.
 It’s personally informative to revisit the previous week of thinking out loud.

 ▰ Music theory keeps you young.
 In music theory years, I am at best a first grader.

 ▰ The doorbell died after years of me writing about doorbells.
 Which I’ll write about more later.
 Main thing: shoddy temp replacement while I waited for actual replacement.
 Concern: when the new doorbell arrives, I won’t know.
 But: UPS just phoned from outside the front door.
 Whew.

 ▰ Currently immersed in un-ASMR: working inside a building the outside of which is being prepped for painting thanks to vast amounts of scraping, scratching, and knocking.

 ▰ I was in Golden Gate Park reading a novel on a park bench, and I thought someone was playing an Eric Dolphy album nearby.
 Turned out it was one of those tiny motorized toy boats on Spreckels Lake.
 The thing, less than a foot long, had capsized and its engine was churning away.

 ▰ The next to last concert I attended pre-pandemic, I mentioned, in passing, the concept of “DAWless” to a musician in their early 60s, and they laughed out loud.
 I cherish that laugh.
 Its memory has kept me company.